pfalcon/pycopy-lib/README.md

 Contributing
 ------------
-micropython-lib is a community project and can be implemented "fully" only by contributions from interested parties.
+pycopy-lib is a community project and can be implemented "fully" only by contributions from interested parties.
 The contributions are expected to adhere to [Contribution Guidelines](CONTRIBUTING.md).

 Links
 -----
-If you would like to trace evolution of MicroPython packaging support, you may find following links useful (note that they may contain outdated information):
+If you would like to trace evolution of Pycopy packaging support (which initially started in MicroPython project), you may find following links useful (note that they may contain outdated information):

  * https://github.com/micropython/micropython/issues/405
  * http://forum.micropython.org/viewtopic.php?f=5&t=70